rithikkulkarni/Personal-Portfolio/README.md

 # 🎵💻 My Personal Portfolio

 Welcome to my personal portfolio!
-This is a space where I bring together my two biggest passions: **software engineering** and **piano performance & education**.
+This is a space where I bring together my two biggest passions: computer science and piano.
 Whether you're here to explore my coding projects or discover my music tutorials and content, there's something for everyone.

 ---

 ## 🧠 About Me

-I'm a **software engineer** with a love for building thoughtful, human-centered technology — and a **piano teacher/content creator** dedicated to helping musicians of all levels express themselves with confidence.
+I'm a computer science student researching educational applications for AI/ML — and a piano teacher/content creator dedicated to helping musicians of all levels express themselves with confidence.

 - 👨‍💻 Experienced in full-stack development, machine learning, and educational technology
 - 🎹 Passionate about music education, classical & contemporary piano, and creative content creation